MangeFre/grapharoo-api/README.md

 # grapharoo-api
 The API of the Grapharoo project

+# How to run

+In this moment, the API can be run in your environment (hopefully).
+Just follow these steps.
+1. Open this in Visual Studio Code.
+2. Run NPM install to get all your dependencies.
+3. Run 'npm start' in the console.
+This will spit out a link.
+4. Copy said link and assign the variable "testLink" to it (found in the main function of test.js).

+Now repeat step 3 and you should get the next link.
+And so on...

+Let me know if it seems to break in some cases.
+Feel free to make any changes + restructure code (maybe rewrite test.js to a lib file or something along those lines).

 ## ELI5: Ol' Reddit Switch-a-roo
 As the user CedarWolf [wrote in a response](https://www.reddit.com/r/explainlikeimfive/comments/17140d/eli5_ol_reddit_switcharoo/c8186iz?utm_source=share&utm_medium=web2x&context=3), 7 years ago:
 'In posts and comment threads on subreddits like [r/pics](https://www.reddit.com/r/pics/), there's an old joke where someone will post a picture of themselves with someone easily recognizable or famous.
 Then, invariably, someone will reply "Wow, {famous person's name}, I didn't know you were {at location, redditor's username, etc}.
 But who's that person you met today?"